Trump's GOP support dips slightly after his indictment over classified documents, AP-NORC poll finds

 "He has a better chance of winning the general election.
 Trump is carrying too much baggage now," she said.

-Tobeck, who voted for Trump in 2016 and 2020, said the indictment had not changed her feelings about Trump because she had already soured on the former president after he refused to accept the results of the 2020 election.

-Still, the numbers make clear the challenges faced by Trump's GOP rivals, who have struggled to respond to charges that would, in any other era, spell a candidate's demise.
-While former U.N.
-Ambassador Nikki Haley called Trump's alleged actions “reckless” and Pence has said he “can't defend” the “very serious allegations," the candidates have also criticized the Justice Department, reflecting GOP voters' deep skepticism of federal law enforcement.

-Besides the charges he faces in Florida, Trump was indicted in New York in March in connection to hush money payments made during the 2016 campaign to women who alleged sexual encounters with him.
-And he faces additional potential charges in other jurisdictions.
+Besides the counts he faces in Florida, Trump was indicted in New York in March in connection to hush money payments made during the 2016 campaign to women who alleged sexual encounters with him.
+He also faces the possibility of additional charges in other jurisdictions.

 In Georgia, a prosecutor is investigating efforts by Trump and his allies to overturn the results of the 2020 election.
-And in Washington, special counsel Jack Smith continues to investigate Trump's election lies and their aftermath, including the violent riot at the U.S. Capitol on Jan.
+In Washington, special counsel Jack Smith continues to investigate Trump's election lies and their aftermath, including the violent riot at the U.S. Capitol on Jan.
 6, 2021.

 The poll finds half of U.S. adults believe Trump broke the law in his alleged attempt to interfere in Georgia's vote count during the 2020 presidential election.
 Slightly fewer, 45%, say his actions related to the Jan.
 6 insurrection were unlawful.